ivang5711/QuizGameApp/README.md

 >dotnet Quiz_Console.dll
 >```

-4. (Optional) you can use "-p" console argument to enable persistent data mode
+4. (Optional) you can use "-p" console argument to enable persistent data mode for CSV\
+or "--database" for SQLite data storage
 >
 > On Windows:
 >```